-The eastern boundary of the TCP area is located approximately 0.5-miles west of SFO; Sites 7 and 20 are located in the 65-70 dB CNEL noise contour but outside of any safety compatibility zones.
-Sites 15 and 21 are located within the 65-70 dB noise contour and Safety Compatibility Zone 3.
-Aall of the remaining Housing Opportunity Sites located within the TCP are located beyond the outer boundary of safety compatibility zones and CNEL noise contours established in the ALUCP.
+The eastern boundary of the TCP area is located approximately 0.5-miles west of SFO; all of the Housing Opportunity Sites located within the TCP are located beyond the outer boundary of safety compatibility zones and CNEL noise contours established in the ALUCP.
 Critical aeronautical surfaces in the TCP area are 100 feet AGL in height or greater.